n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

  tag: "1.21.6"
 ```

-9. Open the deploy.yaml.
+9. From the editor open:  ~/helm-training/learn-helm-to-deploy-to-AKS/test-app/templates/deploy.yaml.
 Scroll down to containers and replace the nginx image as below (hint if you make a mistake use CTL Z):

 ```
 - image: {{ .Values.deployment.image }}:{{ .Values.deployment.tag }}